 Criminal Trespass Defenses

-Most of the time, criminal trespass defenses lie on proving the alleged offender did not intend to do harm or to trespass.
-The prosecutor has to prove the alleged offender intended to cause a problem.
-It’s hard to defend against these charges, though, and it becomes even harder when they are part of a domestic violence episode or the violation of a PFA.
+In most cases, defenses against criminal trespassing charges rely on proving that the alleged offender did not intend to cause harm or trespass.
+The prosecutor has the burden of proving that the alleged offender had the intention to cause trouble.
+However, defending against these charges can be challenging, especially if they are part of a domestic violence incident or a violation of a PFA.

 Free ConsultationYou will never find us short of knowledge & commitment